 However, even bad geology movies are kind of cool in that it means somebody is noticing some science being done.
 Obvious ones like Dante’s Peak and Volcano and Earthquake come from earth science disasters, though they gain dramatic tension from the possibility that scientists can provide meaningful warnings, while Armageddon and Deep Impact owe their origins directly to research on the extinction at the end of the Cretaceous.
 The Day After Tomorrow is kind of a misreading of a 1989 hypothesis by Wally Broecker and others on how the Younger Dryas episode (when Northern Hemisphere temperatures briefly returned to Ice Age cold) was spawned.
 Maybe Hollywood should be funding some science; they had nearly a billion dollars on receipts from Armageddon and Deep Impact, but the original research that turned up this meteorite-wiping-out-the-dinosaurs cost under $24,000.
 Or, maybe, the next time the NSF Director testifies on the reason why NSF should get more money, he should ask to move to a movie theater and just show some movies that were inspired by research NSF funded…

 One of the big challenges in tectonics (the study of mountain building, more or less) is figuring out what elevations were in the geologic past.
 This is highly entertaining when contemplating the High Plains.
 The reason is that this region sat near sea level for millions of years (prior to about 65 million years ago) before rising up to about 2 km above sea level at the western edge of the plains.
-This rise was unaccompanied by any surgical faulting or volcanism, which is even more peculiar.
+This rise was unaccompanied by any surface faulting or volcanism, which is even more peculiar.
 Some have argued that the uplift is relatively recent and some that it occurred tens of millions of years ago.

 A new paper by Majie Fan and others in Geology seems to suggest that this elevation was acquired in the Eocene (prior to about 35 million years ago), saying in their abstract “…our work suggests that along our transect, the central Rockies and adjacent Great Plains underwent uplift during the late Eocene, and have not undergone any large-magnitude (>~500 m) uplift since that time. ” GG kind of likes this inference, but does this paper really support this conclusion?